garethredfern/redfern-dev/src/articles/building-compressed-nfts-solana-generative-svg.md

 }).sendAndConfirm(umi);
 ```

-The key differences for production:

-- **Permanent storage** — Arweave stores data forever, no renewal fees
+Breaking down the mint parameters:

+- `leafOwner` — Who receives the NFT (the recipient's wallet)
+- `merkleTree` — The tree we created in step 2
+- `uri` — The Arweave URL pointing to our metadata JSON
+- `sellerFeeBasisPoints` — Royalties in basis points (0 = no royalties)
+- `creators` — Who created this NFT (required for marketplace compatibility)

-- **Better compatibility** — All wallets and marketplaces can fetch the metadata
+Why Arweave?
+It's permanent storage — once uploaded, data exists forever with no renewal fees.
+All wallets and marketplaces can fetch the metadata via standard HTTP.
-- **Smaller transactions** — The on-chain data is just a URL, not the entire SVG
-- **Cost** — About $0.01-0.02 per upload for small files

 ## Preventing Duplicate Mints